ibmresearchuk/node-red-bluemix-starter/README.md

 for your application at which point the platform takes over, grabs the code from this repository and gets it deployed.

-It will automatically create an instance of the Cloudant service, call it `sample-node-red-cloudantNoSQLDB` and bind it to you app.
+It will automatically create an instance of the Cloudant service and bind it to your app.
 This is where your Node-RED instance will store its data.
-If you deploy multiple instances of Node-RED from this repository, they will share the one Cloudant instance.

 When you first access the application, you'll be asked to set some security options to ensure your flow editor remains secure from unauthorised access.